Applying to SEAS

 - Three letters of recommendation

-- Official transcripts from all undergraduate and postgraduate institutions attended: Transcripts must be received by both the School of Natural Resources and Environment (electronic) and the U-M Rackham School of Graduate Studies (official paper copy).
+- Official transcripts from all undergraduate and postgraduate institutions attended: Transcripts must be received by both the School for Environment and Sustainability (electronic) and the U-M Rackham School of Graduate Studies (official paper copy).
 Please read the procedures at the bottom of this page for submitting both sets of transcripts.

 - Writing sample (PhD only): If you are a PhD applicant, we recommend that you submit a short paper that you have turned in for a class, preferably on an environmental topic.
 However, faculty rarely have time to read more than a couple of pages.
 If you are considering sending a scientific paper or thesis, it is best to only send the abstract or introduction rather than the complete document.
 If you have been working prior to applying to graduate school, a document that you have written for an employer could also be considered a writing sample.
 We request that you be the only author on the writing sample, rather than submitting a jointly written paper.

 - Landscape architecture applicants: Portfolio optional for the MLA in Landscape Architecture applicants.
-Mail your portfolio to University of Michigan School of Natural Resources and Environment, ATTN: Landscape Architecture Admissions, 440 Church Street, Suite 1520, Ann Arbor, Michigan 48109.
+Mail your portfolio to University of Michigan School for Environment and Sustainability, ATTN: Landscape Architecture Admissions, 440 Church Street, Suite 1520, Ann Arbor, Michigan 48109.